 India is now exploring new genres.
 Any particular reason to choose post-rock?

 We never thought about the genre and wrote music.
 It was more of our influences put together to come up with songs, which when later released were put under post-rock by listeners.
 We are happy with it as we are, definitely, heavily influenced by post-rock music.
 And it being still an underground genre and Indian audience accepting it, is a great thing.

-You have released three albums, Zia being your third.
+You have released two albums, Zia being your second.
 How has your music evolved?

 That’s something you will have to tell us.
 I think we have definitely spent time on our songwriting.
 Zia has a lot of stories to tell from our experiences and that brings a huge change to the music.
 Because, music is all about expressing.

 Live shows.
 We play the launch gigs from this week and are really excited about playing the new album live.
 Would love to see everyone at the gigs.